 - a.
 Name - b.
 Agency - c.
 Address - d.
 Phone number - e.
 Email address - f.
 Supervisor - B. Notify the SOMB in writing within 10 days of any arrest, conviction, nolo contender plea, or deferred judgement (other than a traffic violation of 7 points or less) for a municipal ordinance violation, misdemeanor, or felony, and sentence plea.
 The SOMB will be updated by the Colorado Bureau of Investigation of any of the above, and will consider such information, including proper notification of the SOMB, in its decision making related to whether an individual should continue to be listed with the SOMB. - 4.1000 POLYGRAPH EXAMINER: Associate Level: An Associate Level polygraph examiner may administer post-conviction sex offender polygraph tests under the supervision of a Full Operating Level Polygraph Examiner under the Standards.
-To qualify to administer post-conviction sex offender polygraph tests at the Associate Level, an applicant shall meet all of the following requirements: - A. The applicant shall complete a minimum of fifty (50), with twenty-five (25) juvenile polygraph tests while operating under the Intent to Apply status. - B. The applicant shall have completed all training as outlined in Standard 4.1020 of these Standards. - If an applicant wishes to substitute any training not listed here, it is incumbent on the applicant to write a justification demonstrating the relevance of the training to this standard; - C. The applicant shall demonstrate competency according to the individual's respective professional standards and conduct all examinations in a manner that is consistent with the reasonably accepted standard of practice in the polygraph examiner community; - D. The applicant shall submit to a current background investigation (Section 16-11.7-106(2)(a)(III), C.R.S.) that includes satisfactory references as requested by the SOMB.
+To qualify to administer post-conviction sex offender polygraph tests at the Associate Level, an applicant shall meet all of the following requirements: - A. The examiner shall have graduated from an accredited American Polygraph Association (APA) school and shall have a baccalaureate degree from a four (4) year college or university; - B. The applicant shall complete a minimum of fifty (50), with twenty-five (25) juvenile polygraph tests while operating under the Intent to Apply status. - C. The applicant shall have completed all training as outlined in Standard 4.1020 of these Standards. - If an applicant wishes to substitute any training not listed here, it is incumbent on the applicant to write a justification demonstrating the relevance of the training to this standard; - D. The applicant shall demonstrate competency according to the individual's respective professional standards and conduct all examinations in a manner that is consistent with the reasonably accepted standard of practice in the polygraph examiner community; - E. The applicant shall submit to a current background investigation (Section 16-11.7-106(2)(a)(III), C.R.S.) that includes satisfactory references as requested by the SOMB.
 The SOMB may also solicit such additional references as necessary to determine compliance with the Standards.
-These references shall include, but not be limited to other members of the community supervision team; - E. The applicant shall submit quality assurance protocol forms from three (3) separate examinations submitted to three Full Operating Level Polygraph Examiners from outside the examiner's agency.
-Peer review must be conducted annually at a minimum; - F. The applicant shall not have a conviction of, or a deferred judgment for, a municipal ordinance violation, misdemeanor, felony, or have accepted by a court a plea of guilty or nolo contender to a municipal ordinance violation, misdemeanor, or felony if the municipal ordinance violation, misdemeanor, or felony is related to the ability of the approved applicant to practice under these Standards as reviewed and determined by the Application Review
+These references shall include, but not be limited to other members of the community supervision team; - F. The applicant shall submit quality assurance protocol forms from three (3) separate examinations submitted to three Full Operating Level Polygraph Examiners from outside the examiner's agency.
+Peer review must be conducted annually at a minimum; - G. The applicant shall not have a conviction of, or a deferred judgment for, a municipal ordinance violation, misdemeanor, felony, or have accepted by a court a plea of guilty or nolo contender to a municipal ordinance violation, misdemeanor, or felony if the municipal ordinance violation, misdemeanor, or felony is related to the ability of the approved applicant to practice under these Standards as reviewed and determined by the Application Review Committee.

-Committee.
 A certified copy of the judgment from a court of competent jurisdiction of such conviction or plea shall be conclusive evidence of such conviction or plea;

-- G. The applicant shall demonstrate compliance with the Standards; - H. The applicant shall comply with all other requirements outlined in the SOMB Administrative Policies. - 4.1010 Professional Supervision of Associate Level Polygraph Examiners: A supervision agreement shall be signed by both the polygraph examiner and his/her supervisor.
+- H. The applicant shall demonstrate compliance with the Standards; - I. The applicant shall comply with all other requirements outlined in the SOMB Administrative Policies. - 4.1010 Professional Supervision of Associate Level Polygraph Examiners: A supervision agreement shall be signed by both the polygraph examiner and his/her supervisor.
 The supervision agreement shall specify supervision occurring at a minimum of four (4) hours of one-to-one direct supervision monthly, and that the supervisor is ultimately responsible for the test results.